 Do few things better, in a consolidated form, to reflect our ambitions.
 Communicate and engage with the key people working to promote India globally.

 Focus on quality, training, excellence and investment.
-At the level of Ministry of External Affairs, diplomats and junior staff need to go through continuous professional development to recognise the creative sector and fully understand its international value.
-We need to raise the status of cultural centres of ICCR giving them space to have artistic vision and freedom of collaboration.
+At the level of Ministry of External Affairs, diplomats and junior staff need to go through continuous professional development.
+This will help them recognise the creative sector and fully understand its international value.
+We need to raise the status of cultural centres of ICCR.
+This will give them space to have artistic vision and freedom of collaboration.

 Questions we must ponder on – How do we measure the soft power impact of the creative services?
 Are we ready to invest like the French Government to promote Hindi?
 Promote art and culture like the Italian Government does?
 Invest in youth culture like the Japanese Government has done?